-This event will take place in-person at The Star of the North Retreat Centre.
-Early registration ends March 15.
+This event will take place in-person at The Star of the North Retreat Centre (3A St. Vital Ave in St. Albert).

 Brought to you by the St. Albert Backyard Gardening Group